 Philadelphia is very safe for female solo travelers.
 Following basic precaution measures should completely minimize the chances of anything going wrong.

 So...
 How Safe Is Philadelphia Really?

-Philadelphias has a reputation of being extremely unsafe, but it isn’t quite so.
+Philadelphia has a reputation for being extremely unsafe, but it isn’t quite so.

 It is frequently cited as being one of the most dangerous cities in America, but even though the statistics back this up, tourists should bear in mind that this is a huge city with both very safe and very unsafe neighborhoods.

-While violent crime remains at a high level in comparison to other American cities, most of it won’t affect tourists: only those included in drug trade, street gangs and the likes.
+While violent crime remains at a high level in comparison to other American cities, most of it won’t affect tourists: only those included in the drug trade, street gangs, and the likes.

 You should, by all means, stay informed on which neighborhoods should be avoided due to heightened criminal activities and avoid those neighborhoods.

-For example, the Center City and all its surroundings are very safe and considere to be wealthier neighborhoods, like Rittenhouse Square, Old City and Society Hill.
+For example, the Center City and all its surroundings are very safe and considered to be wealthier neighborhoods, like Rittenhouse Square, Old City, and Society Hill.

 This goes for most central districts, too, including the Art Museum Area, Chinatown, the Parkway, Northern Liberties/Fishtown and Bella Vista.